UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 How many people are insured through the Delaware health insurance Marketplace?

-Due to coverage demand during the COVID-19 pandemic, enhanced federal subsidies, and the state’s reinsurance program keeping steady premium costs, enrollment on Delaware’s Health Insurance Marketplace for 2022 set an all-time high, increasing 26.8% over last year’s enrollment total.
+Due to coverage demand during the COVID-19 pandemic, enhanced federal subsidies, and the state’s reinsurance program keeping steady premium costs, Delaware’s Health Insurance Marketplace for 2022 set an all-time high, increasing 26.8% over last year’s enrollment total.

 During the 2020 Open Enrollment Period, 25,320 people enrolled in medical plans through Delaware’s health insurance Marketplace.
-Additionally, almost 5,900 enrolled in coverage during the COVID/American Rescue Plan Special Enrollment Period that ran for six months in 2021.
+Additionally, almost 5,900 enrolled in coverage during the COVID/American Rescue Plan Special Enrollment Period for six months in 2021.

 Did Delaware implement the ACA’s Medicaid expansion?